On David type Siegel Disks of the Sine family: The premodel and the immediate premodel

-In this section, we construct a Ghys-like model map $G_{\theta}$.
-The idea of such type of construction was pioneered by A. Cheritat (see \cite{C}).
+In this section, we construct a premodel for $f_\theta$.
+The idea of such type of construction was pioneered by A. Cheritat (see \cite{C1}).
 Recall that $\Delta$ and $\Bbb T$ denote the unit disk and the unit circle, respectively.